thorsten/phpMyFAQ/docs/administration.md

 This is quite nice if you want to share the work in your FAQ between various admin users.

 If you display category images, they are saved as separate files in /images/ as follows:

 - category-1-de.ext
 - category-2-de.ext
 - category-3-de.ext
 - etc.

 For SEO reasons (reduced file size), you may want to **display the exact same file** as a background image **multiple times**.
-To do this, simply enter the same file name for each entry in your **database, faqcategories table, image field**.
+To do this, enter the same file name for each entry in your **database, "faqcategories" table, image field**.

 ### 5.2.2 FAQ Administration